kamath/web-autoencoder/public/content/blog-post.md

-Imagine you're a painter painting a scene on a canvas.
-As a restriction though, you’re not allowed to look at the canvas while you paint.
-You instead have to look at the scene *for just one second*, turn around, then recreate the scene on your canvas from memory.
+Imagine you're a painter with one restriction: you can't look at the canvas while you paint.
+You glance at a scene for one second, turn around, and recreate it from memory.
+Broad strokes first, capturing what matters most.
+Another glance, another second, more details emerge.

-As a result, you start with broad strokes capturing the important details, and as you turn around and look at the canvas more, you get a better sense of the scene and can adjust the painting accordingly.

-This process of distilling a grand scene into its core essence is quite beautiful.
-In Machine Learning, this study is formalized as *dimensionality reduction*, i.e. the process of reducing the noise in complex data.
-An *autoencoder*, visualized here, is one such form of dimensionality reduction.
+This process of distilling a grand scene into its core essence while preserving the most important details is called *dimensionality reduction* in Machine Learning.
+An *autoencoder*, visualized here, is one such form of dimensionality reduction typically used in complex data like images, text, and audio.

-It’s captivating to visualize the process of perception, but especially as it relates to humans vs AI.

-With humans, as time goes on, the sharp details of the memory get eroded by its associated sentiments.
-The memory persists more as a collection of moments and feelings than a detailed and exact replay.
+Visualizing the process of perception for the first time was enthralling; juxtaposing it with human memory was even more so.

-When I see an image from the past, both this autoencoder and my brain start a reconstruction process.
-A picture is repainted in my head and with the autoencoder, blurry in some details, yet brilliantly vivid in others.
+The same image from the past starts a reconstruction process in both this autoencoder and my brain.
+Both reconstructions are blurry in some details, but brilliantly vivid in others.

-Unlike the AI though, my head isn’t computing an exact reconstruction of the image.
+As time goes on, memory is worn down by significance, leaving behind sentiment rather than detail.

-The AI reconstructs a picture of my friends and me drinking wine in an Airbnb.
-It won’t reconstruct the feeling of realizing we’re out of toilet paper at 2am and the drunken thrill of stealthily stealing heaps of TP from the nearby McDonalds.
+The AI shows my friends and me smiling, wine glasses in hand.
+My mind reconstructs the taste of the college-budget wine, the feeling of realizing we’re out of toilet paper at 2am, and the drunken thrill of stealthily grabbing heaps of TP from the nearby McDonald's bathrooms.

-It reconstructs a picture of my 26th birthday party, but not the rush from the surprise of seeing everyone there and reconnecting with friends after years on opposite coasts.
+The AI reconstructs a picture of my 26th birthday party.
+My mind reconstructs the rush from the surprise and reconnecting with friends after years on opposite coasts.

-Some memories are better that way — inexact, but vivid in the ways you reconstruct them.
+The AI converges to an accurate reconstruction.

+The memory spills outside any frame.